-Unfortunately this is not a complete answer, since we can never know for certain which road to travel.
+Unfortunately, this is not a complete answer, since we can never know for certain which road to travel.
 In the end, we don’t know which life is best, either for ourselves or others.
-Perhaps this is what Victor Frankl had in mind when he wrote:
+Perhaps this is what Viktor Frankl had in mind when he wrote:

 What is demanded of man is not, as some existential philosophers teach, to endure the meaninglessness of life, but rather to bear his incapacity to grasp its unconditional meaningfulness in rational terms.

 I’ll end by leaving my readers with some advice I received long ago from Walt Whitman:

 I tramp a perpetual journey, (come listen all!)

 My signs are a rain-proof coat, good shoes, and a staff cut from the woods,

 No friend of mine takes his ease in my chair,